sosdos/waifu-finder-V1/README.md

 # DISCLAIMER!!!

 i did not write ANY of this myself. i have no idea how to code.
 ChatGPT wrote the whole thing, so don't give me any credit or anything like that.

+btw if you don't like the waifu.im api, I'm going to make a new one using the waifu.pics api.